6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: 6G Enabling Technologies and AI Role

-The 6G network will create a strong relationship between cells and the user equipment (UEs) and will create cell-less architecture.
+{\bf Cell-Less Architecture and Tight Integration of Multiple Frequencies} The 6G network will create a strong relationship between cells and the user equipment (UEs) and will create a cell-less architecture.
 This can be accomplished using dual-band techniques with multiple radios.
 Such architectures provide high mobility support with fewer overheads.
-It will increase the user capacity by seamlessly transitioning to multiple heterogeneous links (e.g., to identify the best channel) without any prior configurations.
+It will increase the user capacity by seamlessly transitioning to multiple heterogeneous links (e.g., to identify the best channel) without any prior configurations \cite{ serghiou2022terahertz}.